marcoguerri/marcoguerri.github.io/_posts/2022-05-22-reverse-engineering-msdos.markdown

 Programmatically updating PXE ROM
 =======
-From the exploration presented in this post, we can derive the following "fast" update algorithm for OptionROM:
+Based on the exploration presented in this post, we can derive the following "fast" update algorithm for OptionROM:
+* Verify the integrity to the directory
+* Search through the directory to find an entry dedicated to id == 0x0
+*

 Corrupted NVRAM
 =======